Mastercraft-Apps/Fixed-Heliactyl/README.md

 ## 2. Setting up webserver

-<strong>2.1</strong> Configure settings.json (specify panel domain/apikey and discord auth settings for it to work)
+<strong>2.1</strong> Rename exemple_settings.json to settings.json and configure settings.json (specify panel domain/apikey and discord auth settings for it to work)

 <strong>2.2</strong> Start the server (Ignore the 2 strange errors that might come up)